The Assisi Project

 The cost of this extraordinary pilgrimage is $3,499 per person and includes roundtrip airfare and fees (from Boston Logan Airport); all ground transportation (except for personal taxi services in Assisi); seven night accommodations (single room and bathroom) at Casa Santa Brigida in Assisi; and all meals in the guest house (breakfast, lunch, and supper).
 Prospective pilgrims should note that this pilgrimage involves some strenuous physical activity, including walking up and down steep hills and stairways.
 Please also note that access to many pilgrimage sites in Italy is limited to those with physical disabilities.

 Finally, our pilgrims will benefit from the expertise of our two experienced pilgrimage leaders, Father Jim Achadinha and Cliff Garvey, who have visited Assisi more than two dozen times.
-For more information about the Assisi Project’s 11th Annual Fall Pilgrimage, a unique opportunity to explore the lives and vocations of Saint Francis and Saint Clare, please contact Cliff Garvey at firstname.lastname@example.org.
-Note: A portion of each pilgrimage purchase will be donated to the Saint Ann Church Restoration Fund in memory of our dear friend Deacon Raymond Wellbank (1951-2017).
+For more information about the Assisi Project’s 11th Annual Fall Pilgrimage, a unique opportunity to explore the lives and vocations of Saint Francis and Saint Clare, please contact Cliff Garvey at email@example.com.
+A portion of each pilgrimage purchase will be donated to the Saint Ann Church Restoration Fund in memory of our dear friend Deacon Raymond Wellbank (1951-2017).
+Please note that this pilgrimage is now sold out.
+Watch this space for news about next year’s pilgrimage!
 Saint Francis of Assisi, pray for us!
 Saint Clare of Assisi, pray for us!
 Our Lady of Angels, pray for us!